rockcrafters/chiselled-jre/README.md

 ### Conclusion

-The chiselled JRE image of OpenJDK 8 provides a 45% reduction in the size of the compressed image compared to Temurin and 1.2% larger than the Amazon Corretto image.
+The chiselled JRE image of OpenJDK 8 provides a 52% reduction in the size of the compressed image compared to Temurin and 1% smaller than the Amazon Corretto image.
 The chiselled JRE image does not degrade throughput or startup performance compared to the evaluated images.

 ## License